Anika-55/level-2-assignment-3/README.md

 ---

 ## 🧪 Queries & Practice
-All required SQL queries are stored in the `queries.sql` file, including:
+All required SQL queries are stored in the `query.sql` file, including:
 - JOIN queries
 - EXISTS / NOT EXISTS
 - WHERE filtering